-3. Paddle down river at Congaree National Park
+3. Canoe Down River at Congaree National Park

 Explore the Top 10 Things to do with Kids in South Carolina.

-4. Bike down the volcano at Haleakala National Park
+4. Bike Down a Volcano at Haleakala National Park

-6. Climb up granite walls in Yosemite National Park
+6. Climb the Granite Walls of Yosemite National Park

 What better place to have your kids learn the finer points of rock climbing than in Yosemite National Park?
 The Yosemite Mountaineering School has been helping families scale their first slabs of granite for over 40 years.
 Is there really a better place for family bonding than 60 feet above the ground?

-8. Take a carriage tour of Acadia National Park
+8. Enjoy a Carriage Tour of Acadia National Park

 Experience the famous roads of Acadia National Park just as John D. Rockefeller Jr. intended, in a carriage.
 Cross cobblestone bridges, weave in and out of the woods, and enjoy incredible views from the comfort of a horse-drawn carriage.
 Can’t you just hear the clip clop of the horses’ hooves just thinking about it?